ArkS0001/AWS-Solutions-Architecture/README.md

  * Described my proposed architecture in plain language ensuring my client understood how it works and how costs will be calculated for it.

+“Why are you interested in this role?”

+I recently participated in the AWS virtual job simulation on the Forage platform, and it was incredibly useful to understand what it might be like to be a Solutions Architect on the AWS team.
+I really enjoyed creating an architecture diagram and drafting a plain language email to explain how it works and how costs would be calculated to my client.
+The realistic context helped me to understand how critical the relationship can be between the CTO of an early stage company and their Solutions Architect at AWS.
+I also learned how being thoughtful and considered as a Solutions Architect can significantly reduce the stress faced by clients.
+Through this program I realized that I really enjoy working on designing hosting architecture and would love to apply what I've learned as a Solutions Architect at AWS.

 ![Architecture Diagram](https://github.com/ArkS0001/AWS-Solutions-Architecture/assets/113760964/a8c24b3d-88d7-4d8e-a227-587193de0631)

 # You receive a client email request